Quick Stats

 - High competition expected: Inaugural cycle had 3x more requests than available funds; applications must clearly demonstrate impact

-- Equity-centered mission: Board Chair explicitly states equity is "at the core" - applications should demonstrate commitment to serving marginalized populations
+- Equity-centred mission: Board Chair explicitly states equity is "at the core" - applications should demonstrate commitment to serving marginalised populations

-- Collaboration valued: Collective Impact grants prioritize multi-agency partnerships working on systemic change
+- Collaboration valued: Collective Impact grants prioritise multi-agency partnerships working on systemic change

 - Long-term systems change: Foundation seeks to move "from urgent services toward long-term advancements"